kristian-ebstrup/configs/README.md

 ```
 Subsequently, open Neovim (e.g. by typing `nvim` in the terminal) and input `:PackerInstall` to automatically install the plugins included in `plugins.lua`.

+The language server protocols (LSPs) used in this config is

 ## [PhD-related tools](https://gitlab.windenergy.dtu.dk/)
 The installation instructions for the tools in this section assumes valid licenses and general access privileges (especially to the DTU Wind Energy gitlab site).
 As such, a general user is not expected to be able to have success following the instructions.